ssannejohansson/MS1-adopt-a-senior/README.md

 The orange performance numbers are mostly due to image-sizes even though I compressed them with TinyPNG.
 In future projects, I will look into other ways of compressing images to get a better performance.

-The reason that the accessibility isn't perfect is mostly because of the color of the attributions in the footer.
-I choose to keep the color because i don't want the attributions to take focus from the other elements in the footer.

 ### Manual testing

 #### Testing Client Goals